psychemedia/storytelling-notes/and-the-girl-played-on.md

 The girl placed one shift by the door.
 "I will see he gets it", said the old, old woman, as old as the hills.
 "I will take it to him."
 The girl took the other.

 After a week, Anwen returned to the crossroads.
 No-one came to meet her.

+Where was he?
+What had happened to him?
+Surely he coiuldnlt of forgotten?
+Surely he hadn't...?

+By whatever sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, the young man somhow made his way back home...

+Some movement through the window caught the eye of his father; the sight of his son, who had been lost these last few years, comuin up the drive.
+As the older man made he way outside, the family dog recognised its young master and ran to greet him.
+The boy bent down [arms outstretched], and the dog jumped up... gave a great big, doggy slobbery wet...

+As the old man reached out to hug his child, the young man drew away...

+"I?
+What?
+Who are you?
+Get away from me...
+Where am I?
+Who am I?"

+But what, now of Anwen?
+She had returned home, back to the home where she'd lived with her mother.
+But as she'd approached the cottage, she saw no smoke coming out from the chimney; there were no hens scratching in the yard

-She took to wandering.
+Anwen took to wandering.
 She had no family, she had no money, she had: no-one; nothing.
 She had to sleep under hedges, in sheds and in outhouses.
 She walked until her hair was matted with twigs and leaves, until her clothes were no more than rags, once white, now grey, until her shoes were worn away.

 At last, she came to a village, where an old man took pity on her, gave her tea to drink, and some food to eat.

-The old man told her stories of that place.
-Of a house, just outside the village, that used to be a happy house, but now was known as the weeping house.
-He said there was a tale told about that house, that if any young woman could make the young man who lived there smile, she could marry him.
+The old man told her tales and legends of that place.
+Stories you may have heard before, or may yet hear.
+And he spoke of the strange goings on at the local manor house, what used to be a happy house; but then the Lord of the Manor's son had gone missing, a year or two back; and when he'dreturned, he wasn't himself.
+There was a story that if anyone could help him return to the happy person he had been, that if any young woman could help him smile again, them she could have his nad in marriage.
 But that was just a story.

-And so it was that that the young girl had finished her story.
-Outside, in the distance, a bell tolled.
+And as the young lasss finished her story, outside, in the distance, a bell tolled.

-She looked at the young man, still sat at the end of his bed, with a bucket between his feet, but he wasn't crying any more.
-He looked at the girl.
-He dried his eyes, raised up his clenched fist, and opened his hand.
-In it, a single, solitary leaf.
+At the end of the bed, the young man watched her, transfixed.
+He wiped the drying tears from his face.
+Held out his hand, his first still clenched.
+Openend it.
+And there, in the palm of his hand, a leaf.
+A single, solitary leaf.

 And that *is* the end of the story.